Larry Fisher: Philanthropy

 Fisher served on the board of directors of the Trooper Foundation-State of New York, the Police Athletic Foundation, New York's Finest Foundation, New York City Mission Society Cadet Corps, and the Veterans Bedside Network.
 He supported various Jewish charities and causes including the United Jewish Appeal Federation of New York, Temple Israel, Jewish Memorial Hospital, and he endowed the Fisher Brothers Center for Strategic Studies of Air Power at the Israeli Air Force Center.
 Fisher also served as a chairman of instructional television for the Archdiocese of New York; and helped to establish the Fisher House Foundation with his brother which built lodging on military bases for the families of the wounded.
 He and his brother were also known for donating $10,000 to the families of all New York City police officer that were killed in the line of duty.

 Personal life

-Fisher had one son from his first marriage, Arnold Fisher, a partner in Fisher Brothers. from his first marriage.
+Fisher had one son from his first marriage, Arnold Fisher, a partner in Fisher Brothers.
 In his 70s, he married his second wife, Kathleen Fisher.
 Fisher died at his home in Palm Beach, Florida.
 Richard L. Fisher, the son of his brother Martin, was also a partner in the firm until his untimely death in 2006.